JousiaPiha/Lighteval-on-LUMI/README.md

 To set up this project on LUMI, follow these steps:

-0. Launch an interactive compute for testing and installing purposes, for example with:
+0. Launch an interactive compute node for testing and installing purposes, for example with:
    ```bash
    #!/bin/bash
    module use /appl/local/csc/modulefiles/